MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 > [!TIP]
 > [DevOps Tooling for Well-Architected Recommendation Process](https://github.com/Azure/WellArchitected-Tools/tree/main/WARP/devops#readme) provides example scripts that can help you create automation for backlog integration.
 These scripts show one way to import the recommendations from the Well-Architected Review CSV file into an existing Azure DevOps or GitHub organization.

+## Prioritize and implement recommendations

+Workload owners and key stakeholders should prioritize the recommendations in accordance with the team's standard work prioritization process, factoring in the applicability of the recommendations and any tradeoffs associated with a specific design decision.
+For example, recommendations might be assigned to a specific owner, or a recommendation might be postponed or dismissed.
+Like all planned work, the recommendation should be tracked until it's resolved, as part of the workload's SDLC.

 ## Monitor improvements

 Over time, the workload will evolve due to functionality changes, eliminating or accruing technical debt, and making tradeoffs.
 So, you should take a data-driven approach; leverage Azure built-in tools such as Azure Monitor and Azure Advisor; review their reports regularly and optimizing the environment accordingly.
 Use the milestone feature of the assessment to track this change over time, using the prior milestone as a baseline.
 You'll see the change over time in the [Azure Well-Architected Review](/assessments/azure-architecture-review/).
 The workload's component of the subscription's [Azure Advisor](/azure/advisor/) score will probably improve as well.

 ## Tips

-- Azure Well-Architected Review is a teamwork which has to be done in collaboration with workload owners and key stakeholders.
-Make it clear that this process must be free of any kind of blaming or finger pointing.
-Ask the respondents to be as honest as possible because that's the only uncover the issues and to fix them.
-Don't blindly trust their answers because there is a high chance of misunderstanding especially if the respondent isn't technically savvy.
-For every answer, ask clarifying questions to make sure you share the same understanding.
+- Azure Well-Architected Review is a teamwork which has to be done in collaboration with key stakeholders.
+To succeed, this process requires a safe environment without worrying about repercussions.
+Make it clear to every participant to avoid blaming or finger pointing.
+Ask them to be honest to uncover all possible issues.
+Don't blindly trust their answers because there is a high chance of misunderstanding.
+Go through questions one by one and for every answer, ask clarifying questions to make sure you share the same understanding.
+- Before starting the assessment, prioritize the pillars according to your needs.
+You have to prioritize your efforts accordingly.
+Remember that every decision is a trade-off.
 - You should always sign in when you take assessments so that the tool can generate milestones.
   > [!WARNING]
   > Assessments are tied to a Microsoft Learn profile.
 They can't be transferred to or accessed by other profiles.